-To resolve Internet names from the OS, refer to Common Network Services on page 251.
+To resolve Internet names from the OS, refer to Common Network Services.
 Set the name server information that corresponds to the region and availability zone in which the virtual server exists.

 Combinations of Virtual Server Type and OS That Cannot Be Used